Research Ideas

 2. Password paste / field

 A related idea from Max Spencer & colleagues at Cambridge is Password-Manager friendly (PMF) semantic annotations to improve the effectiveness of password managers.
-Personally I LOVE the idea, and I would love to see password managers support it, and OWASP create some sort of official "standard" of this.

 3. Online account verification